raspberrypilearning/synchronised-swimming/en/step_3.md

 --- task ---

-Click on 'Costumes' and delete the 'cat1 flying-a' costume.
+Click on 'Costumes' and delete the 'cat flying-a' costume.

 ![costumes tab and delete icon highlighted on costume](images/swim-delete-a.png)